nest/nestml/doc/pynestml_toolchain/middle.rst

 collection of neuron models represented by ASTs.
 After all models have been parsed, it remains to check a context condition which is only available whenever several artifacts are processed, namely *CoCoNoTwoNeuronsInSetOfCompilationUnits*.
-PyNestML checks in the list of all processed artifacts whether two neurons with equal names are present.
+PyNESTML checks in the list of all processed artifacts whether two neurons with equal names are present.
 Although not directly semantically incorrect, this property still has to be ensured.
 Otherwise, a generated C++ implementation of